 Keio Store, a supermarket chain operated by Keio Group, is a familiar sight across Japan.
-As they are commonly found in the suburbs and next to train stations, these stores are an accurate reflection of what the average Japanese person really buys at the supermarket.
-Let’s take a look at the sales data for 2017 to find out Japan’s top 10 salty snacks!
+As they are commonly found in the suburbs and next to train stations, these stores are an accurate reflection of what average Japanese people really buy at the market.
+Let’s take a look at the sales data for 2017 to find out the top 10 Japanese snacks - salty edition!

 10. Sanko Seika Cheese Almond